wp-plugins/simple-auto-tag/readme.txt

 == Installation ==

-1. Upload SimpleAutoTag folder to plugins folder.
+1. Upload simple-auto-tag folder to plugins folder.

 2. Go to Plugins menu and active.